-Ho Chi Minh, previously called Saigon (and before that, Prey Nokor), is one of Vietnam’s largest cities with a history that can be traced back to the 4th century AD.
-Centuries later in the mid-1800s, Ho Chi Minh was colonized by the French, which influenced the some of the country’s food and architecture.
-Today, Ho Chi Minh is a energetic city with a busy personality, wonderful people, and full of amazing food that also very cheap.
+Ho Chi Minh City, previously called Saigon (and before that, Prey Nokor), is one of Vietnam’s largest cities with a history that can be traced back to the 4th century AD.
+Centuries later in the mid-1800s, Ho Chi Minh City was colonized by the French, which influenced some of the country’s food and architecture.
+Today, Ho Chi Minh City is an energetic city with a busy personality, wonderful people, and full of amazing food that also very cheap.

-But food isn’t the only thing this city has to offer—there are cafes, churches, temples, markets, hiking spots, museums and a lively nightlife.
-So for those who are considering a getaway to Ho Chi Minh, here are some hidden gems to add to your list.
+But food isn’t the only thing this city has to offer—there are cafes, churches, temples, markets, hiking spots, museums, and a lively nightlife.
+So for those who are considering a getaway to Ho Chi Minh City, here are some hidden gems to add to your list.

 Binh Tay Market